-Solang works with Parity Substrate 3.0.
+Solang works with Parity Substrate 2.0 or later.
 This target is the most mature and has received the most testing so far.

 The Parity Substrate has the following differences to Ethereum Solidity:

 - The address type is 32 bytes, not 20 bytes.
 This is what Substrate calls an “account”

 - An address literal has to be specified using the

 - ABI encoding and decoding is done using the SCALE encoding

 - Multiple constructors are allowed, and can be overloaded